littlejeem/torrent_scripts/README.md

 Configuration is completed by editing variables in config.sh

 ### Installation ###
-Create a directory for the scripts to go into, eg
+Create a directory for the scripts to go into and navigate to it, eg.
 ```bash
 mkdir -p $HOME/bin/
 cd $HOME/bin/
 ```

-use
+then (a) download or (b) clone the repository

 a)
-`wget --no-check-certificate --content-disposition https://github.com/littlejeem/torrent_scripts/archive/master.zip` ....or if you are using git;
+`wget --no-check-certificate --content-disposition https://github.com/littlejeem/torrent_scripts/archive/master.zip`

 b)
 `git clone https://github.com/littlejeem/torrent_scripts.git`